fernandogprieto/fernandogprieto/README.md

 <br />

 I'm Fernando...a self-taught person I'm studyng Data Analyst focus on Machine Learning and Deeplarning..
-IT Support Freelancer with a great experience.. #ITIL
+IT Support Freelancer with a great experience.. #ITIL skdafasdfasdfasdfasdfasdf asdfasdfasdfasdfasdfasdfas

 <!--